puxplaying/mutter-x11-scaling/README.md

 - ```gsettings reset org.gnome.mutter experimental-features```

 Or build the patched [gnome-control-center-x11-scaling](https://github.com/puxplaying/gnome-control-center-x11-scaling) package for proper multi-monitor management and the toggle option from Ubuntu.
+(Currently out of date)

 ---